bwce-demo/customer-leads/README.md

 # customer-leads

-1. Run SalesLeadFunction as a Lambda function which creates a lead in Salesforce.
+**Run SalesLeadFunction as a Lambda function.
+This function creates a lead in Salesforce.**

-a.
-Import SalesLeadsFunction.json as a Flogo app.
+* Import SalesLeadsFunction.json as a Flogo app.
-b.
-Configure AWS connection and Salesforce connection
+* Configure AWS connection and Salesforce connection
-c.
-Push the app to AWS Lambda
+* Push the app to AWS Lambda

-2. Run EmailNotification app on TIBCO Cloud which subsribes to TCM and sends email
+**Run EmailNotification app on TIBCO Cloud.
+This app subscribes to TCM and sends email notification.**

-a.
-Import EmailNotification.json as a Flogo app.
+* Import EmailNotification.json as a Flogo app.
-b.
-Configure TCM connection
+* Configure TCM connection.
+Update email id.
-c.
-Deploy app on TIBCO Cloud
+* Deploy app on TIBCO Cloud

-3. Run CustomerLeads app on TIBCO Cloud which exposes REST API as well as has a Kafka consumer to create customers leads and send email notification.
-   This is main flow which invokes SalesLeadFunction lambda function to create lead in salesfoce and publishes message on TCM which is consumed by EmailNotification flow to send email notification.
+**Run CustomerLeads app on TIBCO Cloud.
+This app exposes REST API (CreateLeads) as well as has a Kafka consumer(LeadSubscriber) to create customers leads and send email notification.
+Both CreateLeads and LeadSubscriber flows invoke SalesLeadFunction lambda function to create lead in salesfoce and publish message on TCM which is consumed by the EmailNotification flow to send email notification.**

-a.
-Import CustomerLeads.json as a Flogo app.
+* Import CustomerLeads.json as a Flogo app.
-b.
-Configure Salesforce connection in GET flow, TCM connection for SendLeadNotification activity and update AWS Lamnda function ARN for CreateSFLead activity in both CreateLeads and Lead Subscriber flows.
+* Configure Salesforce connection in GET flow, TCM connection for SendLeadNotification activity and update AWS Lamnda function ARN for CreateSFLead activity in both CreateLeads and LeadSubscriber flows.
-c.
-Deploy app on TIBCO Cloud
+* Deploy app on TIBCO Cloud